demogam1/darkly/4-sqli_member/ressources.md

-### SQL injection on member page
+# SQL injection on member page

-This injection prints all the columns of all tables (without the tables):
+This injection prints all the columns of all tables:

 `1=1 UNION SELECT NULL, column_name FROM information_schema.columns`